spiral/docs/redis.md

 # Redis
-Spiral implements access to **Redis** database using well known `predis` library.
+Spiral implements access to **Redis** database using the well-known `predis` library.

 ## Configuring

 ## Requesting RedisClient
-RedisClient used to represent single connection to Redis database, such client implements spiral "controllable injection" pattern and can be requested multiple way.
+RedisClient is used to represent a single connection to a Redis database, such client implements spiral "controllable injection" pattern and can be requested multiple ways.

 EXAMPLE

-Redis client fully implement all predis methods, let's check few simple example (see predis documentation for more information);
+Redis client fully implement all predis methods, let's check a few simple examples (see predis documentation for more information);

 ```php
 $client->incx('name', 1);